 You should demonstrate this in some real context, such as driving a car (see below).
 Also, you can explain it graphically.

 The figure below shows the graph of the velocity (blue graph) of a particle moving on the interval .
 The red graph is , the speed.
 The sections where are reflected over the x-axis.
 (The graphs overlap on [b, d].)
 It is now quite east to see that the speed is increasing on the intervals [0,a], [b, c] and [d,e].

 Another way of approaching the concept is this: the speed is the non-directed length of the vertical segment from the velocity’s graph to the t-axis.
 Picture the segment shown moving across the graph.
 When it is getting longer (either above or below the t-axis) the speed increases.

 Thinking of the speed as the non-directed distance from the velocity to the axis makes answering the two questions below easy:

-- What are the values of t at which the speed obtains its maximum vlaues?
+- What are the values of t at which the speed obtains its (local) maximum values?
 Answer: x = a, c, and e.

 - When do the minimum speeds occur?
 What are they?
 Answer: the speed is zero at b and d

 Students often benefit from a verbal explanation of all this.
 Picture a car moving along a road going forwards (in the positive direction) its velocity is positive.

 - If you step on the gas your, acceleration pulls you in the direction you are moving and your speed increases. (v > 0, a > 0, speed increases)

 - Going too fast is not good, so you put on your brakes, you now accelerate in the opposite direction (decelerate?), but you are still moving forward, but slower. (v > 0, a < 0, speed decreases)

 - Finally, you stop.
 Then you shift into reverse and start moving backwards (negative velocity) and you push on the gas to accelerate in the negative direction, so your speed increases. (v < 0, a < 0, speed increases)